MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-toolkit-application-compatibility-microsoft-365-apps.md

 ### Possible steps to take for add-ins classified as "Unknown" or "Insufficient data"

 If an add-in is classified as "Unknown" or "Insufficient data" this means that Microsoft doesn't yet have sufficient information regarding the add-in to provide a readiness status.
-If this add-in is business critical for your organization, follow these steps:

-- Contact the software provider who developed this add-in to see if the add-in is supported for Microsoft 365 Apps.
+If this add-in is business critical for your organization, we recommend to contact the software provider who developed this add-in to see if the add-in is supported for Microsoft 365 Apps.

-- Contact us at [ReadyForOffice@microsoft.com](mailto:ReadyForOffice@microsoft.com).
-We do our best to add the readiness status of the add-in to our database.
-Provide as much information about the add-in as possible:

-  - Friendly name

-  - File version

-  - Software provider

-  - Download link, or any details on how to download and install the add-in.

-  - Other details, such as the type of add-in, which Office app the add-in is used with, the Prog ID, or the CLSID.

-<a name="errorinfo"> </a>

 ### Information sent in an error report to Microsoft
 If there's a problem showing the readiness reports, you receive a message asking if you want to send an error report to Microsoft.
 For example, if there's a problem creating a graph in the report or querying the data collected.

 By sending an error report to Microsoft, you can help us improve the Readiness Toolkit.
 The error report sent to Microsoft doesn't contain any personal data.
 The following table provides a list of what information is sent to Microsoft in the error report.

 |**Data sent** |**Description**|
 |---------|---------|